softmatterlab/BRAPH-2-Matlab/tutorials/developers/dev_analysis_ensemble/readme.md

 >
 > ⑬ Similar to the previous test, this initializes the first `AnalyzeEnsemble_CON_BUD` with the specified `gr` and densities.
 >
-> ⑭ Initializes the second `AnalyzeEnsemble_CON_BUD` using the first `AnalyzeEnsemble_CON_BUD` instance as a template.
+> ⑭ initializes the second `AnalyzeEnsemble_CON_BUD` using the first `AnalyzeEnsemble_CON_BUD` instance as a template.
 This setup allows the second instance to have its own `gr` data while applying the same parameters, specifically the densities.
 >
 > ⑮ creates a `CompareEnsemble` instance with the defined `AnalyzeEnsemble_CON_BUD` instances.
 >